brianalabs/crypto-exchange-client/README.md

-# Node.js Client for Upbit API
+# Javascript Client for Upbit API

-Node.js client for using Upbit API. **TypeScript Supported**.
+Javascript client for using Upbit API. **TypeScript Supported**.

+ES6+ Browser and Node.js both are supported.

 ## Installation